maitreemistry/maitreemistry/README.md

 ### 💡 About Me
 - 🎓 Pursuing **B.Tech in Computer Engineering** at **Pandit Deendayal Energy University** (2023 - 2027)
 - 💡 Minor in **Internet of Things (IoT)**
-- 📚 Attended technical workshops, completed online courses, and participated in hackathons
+- 📚 Attended technical workshops, completed online courses and participated in hackathons
 - 💻 Web Development Intern at **Atul Limited** (June 2024 - July 2024)
 - ✍️ Co-Author of the book **"Words of the Silent Souls"** (Published: October 2024)
 - 📍 Based in **Valsad, Gujarat**